 Since I am an American girl living in a Western world, I find it difficult and even wasteful trying to clear my mind completely.
 I really do believe it is an impossible task that ends up being a source of frustration and failure to many people.
 I’ve seen many attempt meditation, only to quit because of this impossibility.

 Quiet the mind – yes!
-Clear the mind – no!
+Empty the mind – not necessarily!
 Direct the mind – absolutely!

 We live in a noisy world and many people are plagued with an untamed and unconscious thought life.
 They suffer from restless mind syndrome.
 Since we are the creators of our realities via our thoughts, it is essential we get a grip on them, direct them and create a reality we want with them.

 Most people are running on default.
 They think thoughts that have been given them by their cultures, families, the media and society at large.
 They run primarily on what they think they should do, not necessarily on what they are called to do.
 As a result, they create lives that are unfulfilling and sometimes stifling.
-This leads to all kinds of pain, illness and disease… more about that later.
+This leads to all kinds of pain, illness and disease.

 I typically imagitate in a sitting position, just like traditional meditation, so that I am not interrupted or distracted.
 Then, I choose my agenda.
 (Yes, so Western of me!)
 What’s my goal?
 Do I want to feel better?
 Improve my mood?
 Get guidance about improving my business, love life or physical health?
 Do I want insight as to how I can best help my children?
 There is no limit to the questions you can ask or guidance that you can seek.
 None.

 My go-to imagitation for when I’m feeling out of sorts, grumpy or negative is my Gratitude Imagitation.
 It goes something like this.
 I’ll catch myself spiraling with negative or judgmental thoughts.
 I’m quick to catch myself only because I practice mindfulness a lot!
 I’ll give myself a time-out and say, “Girl, you need to sit and be grateful.”